top of page

 The blue rectangle bore in red and white the superimposed cross of St. Andrew and cross of St. George:

-During the Boston Tea Party, the colonists dressed as Indians, boarded the East India Company's three ships, and threw overboard their entire cargoes of high-tax tea in rebellion of high British taxation (without colonist representation in British lawmaking bodies).
+During the Boston Tea Party, the colonists dressed as Native Americans, boarded the East India Company's three ships, and threw overboard their entire cargoes of high-tax tea in rebellion of high British taxation (without colonist representation in British lawmaking bodies).

 They also swiped the flag from the masthead of the largest ship, the Dartmouth.